Skip to content

 # Recommended

-# Be careful not to leak APP_GLOBAL_SECRET, client and server are generated through Master
+# APP_GLOBAL_SECRET should not be leaked, client and server secrets are generated by Master

 docker run -d \